linkedin/pygradle/docs/pivy-importer.md

 At the time of writing this doc, the current version is 0.6.17, so the jar you would want to download is https://dl.bintray.com/linkedin/maven/com/linkedin/pygradle/pivy-importer/0.6.17/pivy-importer-0.6.17-all.jar .
-This artifact has all dependencies bundled together to make a nice CLI.
+This archives has all dependencies bundled together to make a nice CLI.

 ### Building it Locally